andrewmunro/nostr-place/packages/nostr-client/README.md

-# @nostr-place/nostr-canvas
+# @zappy-place/nostr-client

-A TypeScript package for managing Nostr-based pixel canvas state with built-in validation and relay communication.
+A TypeScript package for fetching and publishing Nostr events for the zappy-place project.

 ## Features